gardener/landscaper/docs/usage/JSONSchema.md

 # JSONSchema

-Data imports and exports and exports of Blueprints are defined using JSONSchema.
+Data imports and exports of Blueprints are defined using JSONSchema.
-JSONSchema is a definition language for describing the structure of json or yaml data.
+JSONSchema is a definition language to describe the structure of json or yaml data.

 See the official [JSONSchema documentation](http://json-schema.org/understanding-json-schema/index.html) for a detailed description of the definition.